pingcap/docs-cn/ticdc/ticdc-overview.md

 - MySQL sink

     - TiCDC does not split in-table transactions.
 This is to **ensure** the transactional consistency within a single table.
-However, TiCDC does **not ensure** that the transactional order in the upstream table is consistent.
+However, TiCDC does **not ensure** consistency with the transactional order in the upstream table.
+If the primary keys between transactions have intersections, TiCDC still **ensures** consistency with the transactional order in the upstream table.
     - TiCDC splits cross-table transactions in the unit of tables.
 TiCDC does **not ensure** that cross-table transactions are always consistent.
     - TiCDC **ensures** that the order of single-row updates are consistent with that in the upstream.